RTW Trip Packing List: What To Pack

 Noise Canceling Headphones

-I traveled with Urban Ears headphones but then was gifted these sexy leather headphones by Molami.
-So I gave my Urban Ears headphones to a friend at a hostel and used these for the rest of my trip.
-It’s vital to be able to block out crying babies, honking bus drivers in Vietnam, or chatty hostel dorm mates who come in drunk late at night.
+I travelled with Urban Ears headphones but then was gifted leather headphones by Molami.
+I gave my Urban Ears headphones to a friend at a hostel and used these for the rest of my trip.

-I bought these Missoni ones at Target.
+For my RTW trip, I bought Target x Missoni collaboration ones.
 Sometimes airlines give them out on overnight flights.
 Here is one by Flight 001!

-I know this sounds silly but why attract thieves?
-It’s like you’re yelling out, “Helloooooo check out my Canon!!”
-I usually carry a tote bag and if often shields my camera so if I have a basic strap, it doesn’t attract more attention.
+This may sound silly but why attract thieves with a big CANON OR NIKON camera strap.
+It’s like you’re yelling out, “Helloooooo check out my big expensive camera!!”
+I usually carry a tote bag and it often shields my camera.
+So if I have a simple looking strap, it doesn’t attract more attention.
 This one is by Dsptch.

 Pack a packable duffel bag.
 This is handy if you leave your luggage at a hostel or with friends or family for a few days and go off to explore different places.
 If you’re a shopaholic it’s handy when you need somewhere to pack all the things you’re bringing home.
 A packable duffel takes no space and is super handy!
 I bought this bag in Melbourne at Kathmandu but Herschel also makes them.